discordjs/guide/guide/additional-info/es6-syntax.md

 Easier to read, easier to write!
 The best of both worlds.

-#### Tempate literals vs string concatination
+#### Tempate literals vs string concatenation

-You can think of template literals as the ES6 version of string concatination.
+You can think of template literals as the ES6 version of string concatenation.
 This example won't go too much into detail about it, but if you're interested in reading more, you can read [the MDN page about them](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Template_literals).

 Here's a quick comparison between the two: